quipucords/qpc/docs/source/man.rst

 Downloading Reports
 ~~~~~~~~~~~~~~~~~~~
 The ``qpc report download`` command downloads a set of reports, identified either by scan job identifer or report identifier, as a TAR.GZ file.
-The report TAR.GZ file contains the details and deployments reports in both their JSON and CSV formats.
+The report TAR.GZ file contains the details and deployments reports in both their JSON and CSV formats, as well as a JSON file that contains data integrity hashes for each report.

 **qpc report download (--scan-job** *scan_job_identifier* **|** **--report** *report_identifier* **)** **--output-file** *path*